lerna-lite/lerna-lite/packages/watch/README.md

 Watch for changes within packages and execute commands from the root of the repository, for example trigger rebuilds of packages when their files changed.

 > **Note** the `watch` command also exists in the original [Lerna](https://github.com/lerna/lerna), however their implementation uses Nx (no surprises) to watch for file changes.
 Since we want to keep Lerna-Lite well... light, we opted to use [`Chokidar`](https://github.com/paulmillr/chokidar), it is used by millions of packages (even ViteJS uses it), so chances are that you already have it installed directly or indirectly.
-Another bonus is that most of Chokidar [options](https://github.com/paulmillr/chokidar#api) are also available with the Lerna-Lite `watch` command, please refer to the [Chokidar options](#chokidar-options) below.
-Even though Lerna and Lerna-Lite differs in their internal implementations, their usage are quite similar (apart from the Chokidar options).
+Even though Lerna and Lerna-Lite differs in their internal implementations, their usage are quite similar (apart from the [Chokidar options](#chokidar-options) that we also provide).

 ---